meckmeier/frontend-nanodegree-mobile-portfolio/README.md

        ngrok http 8080
    I add a BUILD directory for the compressed files.

+To test pagespeed insights - i copied the server.bat above to the build folder, so it would run these files instead.

 ####Part 2: Optimize Frames per Second in pizza.html
 1. Identified that the biggest issue for running is the UpdatePositions code.
+* Reduced the number of pizza objects
+* Replaced queryselectorALL with getElementsByClassName
+* Add structure to use requestAnimationFrame (based on things I got from the forums)
+* Moved variable assignments outside of the loop structure.

+2. Addressed issues in resize pizza slider tool
+* Replaced queryselectorALL with getElementsByClassName
+* moved variables outside the loop structure.

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

+I will continue to work on the following in the next project
+* automating with gulp by adding in watch files functionality
+* using something to get gulp to do the pagespeed insights.
+* using gulp to set up my local server

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).
+Keeping these as I think I still need to read up on these tasks:

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")